Turmeric Ginger Milk

 Makes 4 cups

-4 cups coconut milk, almond milk or other non-dairy plant milk
+4 cups coconut milk, almond milk or other milk of choice

 2 cinnamon sticks